Small miners aim for European supply chain for electric vehicles independent from China

 At least four smaller companies are building facilities to process ore in Europe’s special economic zones over the next five years, with more planning to build mines on the continent and process materials on site, company officials said.

-Mkango Resources (MKA.V), a rare earth developer with projects in Malawi, is working with chemicals company Grupa Azoty Pulawy to build a separation plant in Poland's Special Economic Zone, benefiting from tax exemptions and state aid.
+Mkango Resources, a rare earth developer with projects in Malawi, is working with chemicals company Grupa Azoty Pulawy to build a separation plant in Poland’s Special Economic Zone, benefiting from tax exemptions and state aid.

 “The site... aligns with European initiatives to create more robust, diversified supply chains,” said Mkango Resources CEO William Dawes.